Bid target Evolution seals buy of BNP Paribas arm

-LONDON British investment bank Evolution, which is the subject of a bid approach from South African financial group Investec (INLJ.J), said it had sealed the takeover of BNP Paribas Private Investment Management Ltd (PIM.L) (BNPP.PA).
+LONDON British investment bank Evolution (EVG.L), which is the subject of a bid approach from South African financial group Investec (INLJ.J), said it had sealed the takeover of BNP Paribas Private Investment Management Ltd (PIM) (BNPP.PA).

 "The acquisition furthers our aim to grow assets under management to 10 billion pounds in the medium term and we welcome the clients of PIM to Williams de Broe and its growing franchise," said Evolution Chief Executive Alex Snow.